-The U.S. Census Bureau estimates that more than 43 million non-elderly Americans did not have health insurance in 2002, an increase of more than 2 million from 2001.
-A solution to the uninsured problem has so far been elusive, but the issue is again moving to center stage.
+The U.S. Census Bureau estimates that more than 43 million nonelderly Americans did not have health insurance in 2002, an increase of more than 2 million from 2001.
+A solution to the uninsured problem has so far been elusive.
+As we enter the 2004 election-year campaigns the issue is again moving to center stage.
 The actuarial profession has extensive experience designing, pricing, and managing health insurance coverage for individuals, employers, and public programs, including Medicare and Medicaid.
-As the actuarial profession's voice on public policy issues, the American Academy of Actuaries has many insights that may benefit members of Congress as they design proposals to provide health coverage to the uninsured.
+As the actuarial profession's voice on public policy issues, the American Academy of Actuaries has many insights that may benefit candidates in the 2004 elections as they design their proposals, as well as benefit those who want to evaluate these proposals.